 The term “engagement” or “content engagement” is tossed around the blogosphere and in publisher circles around the world.
-Many of the stakeholders can’t agree on what really defines engagement.
+Many of the stakeholders can’t agree on what really defines online engagement.
 Is it a click, a conversion, a purchase, etc.?
-Ultimately, brands must decide what engagement means to them based off defined goals and strategies.
+Ultimately, brands must decide what online engagement means to them based off defined goals and strategies.
 However, some measures are more meaningful than others.

 According to a study sponsored by Pitney Bowes and reported on by eMarketer, the number one business objective marketing professionals in North America are trying to accomplish when enhancing the online customer experience is increased engagement – at 58% surveyed.